Brantley’s big hits help Astros win Game 3 of World Series

 He was used to sitting out by then, of course.
 A right wrist injury and hand surgery ended his 2011 season, sports hernia surgery was his reward for getting through 2012, right shoulder surgeries spoiled 2015 and 2016, and a right ankle strain hampered him in 2017.

+Those injuries easily could have derailed Brantley’s career, especially the shoulder problems.

+“Any time you have a major surgery, getting back to this level is not easy,” Brantley said.
+“This is a very competitive place.
+It’s the top of the line.
+It’s the best in the world competing against one another.
+But with the faith in my family and my friends and all the people that helped me along the way, I’m just very appreciative of everybody taking time out of their life to help me.”

-None of that stopped Brantley’s progression, and he has been an All-Star three years in a row.
-He got his groove back hitting .309 with 17 home runs and 76 RBIs last season, his final with Cleveland before signing a $32 million, two-year deal to join the Astros.
+With that help, Brantley bounced back and has been an All-Star three years in a row.
+He hit .309 with 17 home runs and 76 RBIs last season, his final with Cleveland before signing a $32 million, two-year deal to join the Astros.

 Brantley was even better this season with 22 home runs and 90 RBIs.
 This is the first playoffs he’s been able to get past the first round, and thanks to a couple of timely hits, Brantley guaranteed the Astros will play at least two more games in this World Series.